How well you handle the emergencies in your life are often dependent on how well prepared you are financially.

 What’s an emergency fund?

 Emergency Funds are designed to help you deal with the unexpected.
 An emergency fund is typically around 3-6 months of living expenses.
+This also translates to roughly four months worth of salary.

 Why maintain an emergency fund?

-Loss of income due to sudden unemployment, health related issues that your medical insurance wouldn’t cover, etc. could easily cause financial stress.
+Loss of income due to sudden unemployment, health-related issues that your medical insurance wouldn’t cover, etc. could easily cause financial stress.

 An emergency fund can come in handy during these times.